zbmed-semtec/maSMPs/schema/README.md

 ## About

 We have defined a metadata schema in the form of an ontology representing the necessary metadata elements for a maSMP.
 The metadata schema includes entities involved in software management planning; such as an SMP itself, software source code, software release, documentation, authors and their relations.
-We are reusing terms mainly from [schema.org](https://schema.org/) and from [DCSO](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard), with some few additions of our own.
+We are reusing terms mainly from [schema.org](https://schema.org/) and from the [RDA-DMP-Common-Standard maDMP application profile](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard), with some few additions of our own.

 ## Current version